-You must obtain a Motorcycle Learner’s License from ICBC before you can start learning how to ride.
+A Class 6 License is required to ride a motorcycle, or a scooter which is 51cc or bigger.
+You must first obtain a Learner’s License from ICBC before you can start learning how to ride.
 Once you have a learner’s license, ProRide can help take you the rest of the way.

 Continue reading for more on getting your Learner’s License.